surifirstpin/biplus_documentation/docs/DataRun.md

 Using drill down you can view the more deeper insights of the data.

-For example: On clicking country name it will open prescribed states that falls uner the country on clicking on statename it will display the cityname that falls under the state.
+For example: On clicking country name, it will open prescribed states that fall under the particular country. on clicking statename, it will display the cityname that falls under the state.

-> Note : to attain drill down features it need to be specified in model section refer model document for more information about drill down feature.
+> **Note :** to attain drill down features it need to be specified in model section refer model document for more information about drill down feature.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc2NzIwMjE2MSwtMjcyNTMwNTksLTQxNj
+eyJoaXN0b3J5IjpbLTUxNDk4ODk4MiwtMjcyNTMwNTksLTQxNj
 E3MjkzOSwxNzM4Mjk4MzEyLDExNjM5NzY3ODksMTg2MzExNDk2
 Miw0OTA1ODU1NTUsMTE1NDY5OTkwMSw0MzYxMjg4MzYsLTk5MT
 UyNjQ2MiwtMTkxMjg4NDQ3OCw0Mjk2NDQ0MDEsMjEzODM4NTcw